What Is 'Dry Drunk'?

 - Acceptance and anger that they are personally responsible for the years and times in their life they wasted due to their drinking.

 - Anxiety and fear of failure in rebuilding their life.
 The dry drunk may feel uncertainty about what their future holds and what kind of expectations they can realistically hold about their life moving forward.

 - Jealousy toward others who may display qualities the dry drunk wishes they displayed, such as perseverance, mental toughness, and strength.
 Sometimes, this symptom manifests that a dry drunk will “clip the wings” of others by questioning their abilities or being overly critical of the dreams of others.

-Being a dry drunk affects not only the person in recovery, but also that person’s family members.
+Being a dry drunk affects not only the person in recovery but also that person’s family members.
 Family members may express to the dry drunk they feel like they are always walking on eggshells around them.
-While a dry drunk can be a part of the recovery process, the mindset can put a person in the position where they are more vulnerable to relapse2.
+While a dry drunk can be a part of the recovery process, the mindset can put a person in the position where they are more vulnerable to relapse.
 They may feel as if no one knows what they are going through and that no one can possibly understand what it’s like to wrestle with recovery and sobriety.
 As a result, a person in the post-acute withdrawal phase may isolate themselves.